Last fact-checked: 16 November 2020

 Facelift in Cebu City: average cost AUD 2,000 compared to AUD 15,000-25,000 in Australia

-You will find plenty of smaller yet high-quality clinics, too, particularly ones that specialize in only certain kinds of procedures.
+You will find plenty of smaller yet high-quality clinics, too, particularly facilities that specialize in only certain kinds of procedures.
 Doctors and surgeons working here are often just as skilled and experienced as their counterparts in Australia, New Zealand and the US.

 Medical education takes four years and this is followed by a one-year internship.
 Even further studies follow, which can take another three to six years, particularly if the doctor wants to specialize in a certain field.
 As in other countries, becoming a doctor takes years of extensive studies and practice.